truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 ```
 > * Set `Loading...` in the `message` attribute by default.
 > * Fetch the data from the server when Vue calls the `created` method.
 This method is part if vue lifecycle and is called automatically at component creation.
-> * As you might notice, `fetch('/api/')` shows the backoffice server is not directly targeted.
+> * As you might notice, `fetch('/api/')` shows the backend server is not directly targeted.
 Instead, the proxy intercepts the request and change apply corresponding changes according to the `devServer.proxy` configuration.

 ## Test locally the application

 Just like a cook tasting every part of his meals to make sure it is delicious and has the expected taste, you must taste (😅) &nbsp; your application at each step.
-We could have done one to test the creation using `vue-cli` but for the article lenght sake, I decided not to.
+We could have done one to test the creation using `vue-cli` but for the article length sake, I decided not to.

-Now, let's try if our application is properly communicating with our backend application.
+Now, let's try if our frontend is properly communicating with our backend.
 Open 2 terminals, and from the folder `gcpapplication`, run:
 ```shell script
 # terminal 1
 cd gcpcloudrunback